Policy on Unclaimed Deposits 2022-23

 8. Payment of Interest to the Depositors/Claimants on the interest bearing unclaimed deposits transferred to RBI DEAF account:

 In respect of unclaimed amount transferred to the Depositor Education and Awareness Fund (DEAF), we shall be liable to repay a depositor or any other claimant, claiming his deposit or unclaimed amount, at such rate of interest as may be specified by the Reserve Bank of India in this behalf.
 Where we have paid such amount or allowed operation of such account or deposit, we will apply for refund of such amount from the DEAF fund.
-Reserve Bank of India specifies that the rate of interest payable by us to the depositors/ claimants on the unclaimed interest bearing deposit amount (SB and Term Deposit) transferred to the DEAF fund shall be 3.5 % simple interest per annum, w.e.f 01.07.2018.
-The settlement of all claims received by the branches on or after 01.07.2018 will be 3.5% simple interest rate p.a.
+Reserve Bank of India specifies that the rate of interest payable by us to the depositors/ claimants on the unclaimed interest-bearing deposit amount (SB and Term Deposit) transferred to DEAF fund shall be 4 % p.a. up to June6 30, 2018, 3.5 % w.e.f.
+July 01, 2018 up to May 10, 2021 and at 3 % with effect from May 11, 2021 till the time of payment to the depositor/ claimant.

 The amount of interest payable be made rounding off the amount of interest to the nearest Rupee.